appcues/appcues-ios-sdk/Sources/AppcuesKit/AppcuesKit.docc/Traits.md

 ![Begin Step X -> Create Step View -> Step Decorating -> Container Creating -> Container Decorating -> Wrapper Creating -> Backdrop Decorating -> Presenting](trait-flow.png)

 > A trait with multiple capabilities may, in certain circumstances, not have all its capabilities applied.
 A ``BackdropDecoratingTrait`` will not be applied if no ``WrapperCreatingTrait`` is present.
-Additionally, single trait capabilities (i.e. ``ContainerCreatingTrait``, ``WrapperCreatingTrait``, and ``PresentingTrait``) will ignore all but the first trait model providing the capabilitity.
-The order of precedence is experience-level traits and then step-level traits, in their order in the experience object.
+Additionally, single trait capabilities (i.e. ``ContainerCreatingTrait``, ``WrapperCreatingTrait``, and ``PresentingTrait``) will ignore all but the first trait model in the most specific context that provides thes capability.
+Additionally, ``ContainerCreatingTrait``, ``WrapperCreatingTrait``, and ``PresentingTrait`` capabilities provided at the step level within a group are ignored.

 ## Error Handling